 7. You have chemistry together

-A guy may look good on paper or a computer screen, but for some reason, he doesn’t turn you on.
+A guy may look good on paper or a computer screen, but for some reason, there is no chemistry between you.
 You may slowly build up an appreciation for him, but if after a while you still think of him as a brother or stay in the friend zone, you are not doing either one of you any favors by staying together.
-You need to have some sexual and romantic feelings for him.
+You need to have some feelings for him.
 You also need a man who works to make sure you are satisfied.
 Don’t ever stay in a relationship with a man who only cares about his own pleasure.
-I know of a lot of guys who have bought into the porno movie idea that a woman will be in ecstasy if he only pumps away long enough.
-Most women have to have oral stimulation and touching and a lot of patience to have an orgasm.
-If a guy isn’t willing to put in the work now, he definitely will ignore your sexual needs two or three years down the road.
-I know women who have never had an orgasm and blame themselves.
-If a man cares enough and takes enough trouble to build a trusting relationship, there is a way you can have an orgasm.
+I know of a lot of guys who have bought into the dirty movie idea that a woman will be in ecstasy if he only pumps away long enough.
+Most women have to have oral stimulation and touching and a lot of patience to reach the climax.
+If a guy isn’t willing to put in the work now, he definitely will ignore your intimate needs two or three years down the road.
+I know women who have never had an O and blame themselves.
+If a man cares enough and takes enough trouble to build a trusting relationship, there is a way you can come.
 A good man will realize that it is not like in the movies, and a woman needs some romance and foreplay.

 8. You both either like or dislike pets